Chris2bin/PostGraduate-Management-System/README.md

-# SoftwareEngineeringFund
+# Software Engineering Fundamental Project
-Software Engineering Fundamental Project for BoBoBoyz
+Software Engineering Fundamental Project for team BoBoBoyz

-This is the place for storing reference links and documents.
+This is the place for storing reference links for tutorials and in-progress documents.
+Final output of code and other documents are stored in their respecitve folders.

-BoBoBoyz's member list, id and email:
+BoBoBoyz member's info:
 1) Ng Jing Keong (1151100169) - james0523njk@gmail.com
 2) Goh Kun Shun (1151101980) - kunshun225@gmail.com
 3) Christopher Too (1151101473) - christophertwoweibin@gmail.com